fdsprod/Jabbers-Ironman-Roguelite/README.md

 **Q**: How do I reset an Ironman playthrough so the stashes/rep/etc are not restored on my next playthrough
 **A**: Simply delete the file in appdata pertaining to the faction you want to start over with.
 Ex: appdata/roguelite_actor_bandit.state

+**Q**: I have a mod that I would like to persist information across Ironman playthroughs, how do I do that?
+**A**: Please reference roguelite_module_haru_skills.script as an example of how to create a module and integrate your system with this one.
+Your module's filename must be prefixed with "roguelite_module_" or it will not be loaded by roguelite_manager as a module.

 **Q**: I have an idea for progression that isnt included in this mod, how do I contact you.
 **A**: Well, the easiest way would be discord.
 You can join my personal discord (https://discord.gg/HRyCGesuXq) and message me direct.
 I can also be found live most days on Twitch (https://www.twitch.tv/jabbers_) so feel free to stop by and say Hi!
 Additionally you can leave me a message on moddb... although this isnt my preferred communication platform so my response may be slower.